300f20t/Another-Fabric-Generator-MCreator/src/help/default/recipe/type.md

 * Brewing is a recipe insite a Brewing Stand.

 **Fabric**:
-For the brewing stand recipes, tags are not allowed and potions have to be used for the input and the output.
+The brewing stand recipes are not yet implemented.